omni/tokenbridge/oracle/README.md

-# POA Token Bridge - Oracle
+# POA Token Bridge / Oracle
+Oracle responsible for listening to bridge related events and authorizing asset transfers.

+## Overview
+Please refer to the [POA Token Bridge](../README.md) overview first of all.

-The Token Bridge Oracle is deployed on specified validator nodes (only nodes whose private keys correspond to addresses specified in the smart contracts) in the network.
+The Oracle is deployed on specified validator nodes (only nodes whose private keys correspond to addresses specified in the smart contracts) in the network.
 It connects to two chains via a Remote Procedure Call (RPC) and is responsible for:
 - listening to events related to bridge contracts
 - sending transactions to authorize asset transfers

-Following is an overview of the TokenBridge and [instructions for getting started](#how-to-use).

-## POA General Bridge Overview

-A POA Bridge allows users to transfer assets between two chains in the Ethereum ecosystem.
-It is composed of several elements located in different POA Network repositories:

-**Bridge Elements**
-1. The TokenBridge contained in this repository.
-2. [Solidity smart contracts](https://github.com/poanetwork/poa-bridge-contracts).
-Used to manage bridge validators, collect signatures, and confirm asset relay and disposal.
-3. [Bridge UI Application](https://github.com/poanetwork/bridge-ui).
-A DApp interface to transfer tokens and coins between chains.
-4. [Bridge Monitor](https://github.com/poanetwork/bridge-monitor).
-A tool for checking balances and unprocessed events in bridged networks.
-5. [Bridge Deployment Playbooks](https://github.com/poanetwork/deployment-bridge).
-Manages configuration instructions for remote deployments.

-## Network Definitions

- Bridging occurs between two networks.

- * **Home** - or **Native** - is a network with fast and inexpensive operations.
-All bridge operations to collect validator confirmations are performed on this side of the bridge.

-* **Foreign** can be any chain; generally it refers to the Ethereum mainnet.

-## Operational Modes

-The POA TokenBridge provides three operational modes:

-- [x] `Native-to-ERC20` **Coins** on a Home network can be converted to ERC20-compatible **tokens** on a Foreign network.
-Coins are locked on the Home side and the corresponding amount of ERC20 tokens are minted on the Foreign side.
-When the operation is reversed, tokens are burnt on the Foreign side and unlocked in the Home network. **More Information: [POA-to-POA20 Bridge](https://medium.com/poa-network/introducing-poa-bridge-and-poa20-55d8b78058ac)**
-- [x] `ERC20-to-ERC20` ERC20-compatible tokens on the Foreign network are locked and minted as ERC20-compatible tokens (ERC677 tokens) on the Home network.
-When transferred from Home to Foreign, they are burnt on the Home side and unlocked in the Foreign network.
-This can be considered a form of atomic swap when a user swaps the token "X" in network "A" to the token "Y" in network "B". **More Information: [ERC20-to-ERC20](https://medium.com/poa-network/introducing-the-erc20-to-erc20-tokenbridge-ce266cc1a2d0)**
-- [x] `ERC20-to-Native`: Pre-existing **tokens** in the Foreign network are locked and **coins** are minted in the `Home` network.
-In this mode, the Home network consensus engine invokes [Parity's Block Reward contract](https://wiki.parity.io/Block-Reward-Contract.html) to mint coins per the bridge contract request. **More Information: [xDai Chain](https://medium.com/poa-network/poa-network-partners-with-makerdao-on-xdai-chain-the-first-ever-usd-stable-blockchain-65a078c41e6a)**

 ## Architecture